-You can help your child by practising the actions and sounds on the sound cards they bring home and from the sheet below.
+You can help your child by practising the actions and sounds on the sound cards they bring home.

 As children become more confident, we teach them spelling alternatives for each sound.
 For example, there are several ways of spelling the /ee/ sound, such as in the words read, me, theme, and mummy.
 This is taught progressively across Years 1-6 using the Phonics International scheme.
 You can see the scheme here: